Will Catlett: Career

-His early television credits include The Mentalist on CBS as well as Insecure and Brothers in Atlanta on HBO.
+Catlett's early television credits include The Mentalist on CBS as well as Insecure and Brothers in Atlanta on HBO.
 He appeared in the 2018 Salim Akil and Mara Brock Akil television series Love Is, for which he was also in the writers room.
-He played the lead role in Issa Rae’s YouTube series First and Black & Sexy TV’s That Guy.
-Catlett produced Giants for Issa Rae Presents, the short film Stages, in which he also stars, and the television series Garden Hills.
-He later worked again with Salim Akil and Mara Brock Akil on Black Lightning.
+He played the lead roles in Issa Rae’s YouTube series First and Black & Sexy TV’s That Guy.
+Catlett produced Giants for Issa Rae Presents, the short film Stages, in which he also stars and the television series Garden Hills.